awsdocs/amazon-kendra-developer-guide/doc_source/data-source-sharepoint.md

 +  **Inclusion and exclusion filters**—You can specify whether to include or exclude content\.
 You can also specify regular expression patterns to include or exclude\.
 **Note**
 If you specify an inclusion filter, only content that matches the inclusion filter is indexed\.
 Any document that doesn’t match the inclusion filter isn’t indexed\.
 If you specify an inclusion and exclusion filter, documents that match the exclusion filter are not indexed, even if they match the inclusion filter\.
-+  **Context filtering**—You can choose to filter a user’s results based on their user or group access to documents\.
++  **Context filtering**—Choose to filter a user’s results based on their user or group access to documents\.
 For more information, see [User context filtering for SharePoint data sources](https://docs.aws.amazon.com/kendra/latest/dg/user-context-filter.html)\.
-+  **Field mappings**—You can choose to map your SharePoint data source fields to your Amazon Kendra index fields\.
++  **Field mappings**—Choose to map your SharePoint data source fields to your Amazon Kendra index fields\.
 For more information, see [Mapping data source fields](https://docs.aws.amazon.com/kendra/latest/dg/field-mapping.html)\.

 ------